KellyVNguyen/Mushroom-Classification-Kaggle-Project/README.md

 | Decision Tree | 1.000 | 1.000 |
 | Random Forest | 1.000 | 1.000 |
 | Logistic Regression | 0.999 | 0.999 |

+* All three models performed well on the test set, with the Decision Tree and Random Forest achieving perfect accuracy.
+This indicates that the Decision Tree and Random Forest model classified all mushrooms in the test set as either edible or poisonous.
+The Logistic Regression model also shows very strong performance, indicating the dataset is highly separable.
+This confirms the robustness of the findings from the validation set evaluation.

 * Visualization(s) of results for **Decision Tree**: